pantheon-systems/documentation/source/content/terminus/09-configuration.md

   Defining `TERMINUS_HIDE_GIT_MODE_WARNING` disables that message, which is useful for those using Terminus for frequent changes to files, not code. <Popover content="See <a href='/pantheon-workflow'>Use the Pantheon WebOps Workflow</a> for more information on Code versus Content."/>

 - The Terminus Plugin [Pancakes](https://github.com/terminus-plugin-project/terminus-pancakes-plugin) lets you open your Pantheon site database with a SQL GUI client.
-Rather than define the app every time, this configuration will always use Sequel Ace, unless otherwise specified.
+Rather than define the app every time.
+This configuration always uses Sequel Ace unless otherwise specified.

 ## More Resources